January in Morocco, Spain and France

 - Meet other students from around the world

-This program is largely travel based – see itinerary below.
+This program is largely travel based – see itinerary below (subject to change).
 The itinerary offers a blend of academic, social, cultural and recreational activities.
 The free time you have can be spent exploring your host city with other students.

 Please do not make any travel or academic arrangements until you’ve received a confirmed itinerary from CISaustralia.